tytydraco/yessleep/out/The_Longest_Shitest_Christmas_Night__Part_3.md

 “F-fine o-okay

-He fook a bit and hesitantly swallowed
+He fook a bite and hesitantly swallowed

 “Ew, T-that tasted t-terrible”

-“Don’t worry, you’ll love it once you finish the arm”
+“Don’t worry, you’ll love it once you’ve finished the arm” said the other teen

 The other 3 started eating too.